-APPENDIX B
+Appendix B

-Certification regarding Cooperation with Federal Law Enforcement
+Certification regarding Cooperation

 I am an authorized official of the State or local government applicant entity named below and I have the authority to make this certification on behalf of the applicant.
 I understand that the Department will rely upon this certification as a material representation in any decision regarding an award to the applicant.
 On behalf of the State or local government applicant named below, and in order to receive priority consideration for its application, I certify to the Office of Justice Programs ("OJP"), U.S. Department of Justice ("USDOJ"), the following: